camera-mc-dev/mc_core/docs/chapters/calib.md

 # This specifies the file that contains the matches.
 #
 # Leave it commented out if you are not using manual point matches.
 #
+# Manual point matches can be created using the pointMatcher tool
+#
 matchesFile = "matches"
 ```